ForgeRock/ds-operator/README.md

 When the process concludes, the pvc with the LDIF data can be further processed.
 For example you can mount that pvc on a pod that will export the data to GCS or S3.

-Deletiing the `DirectoryBackup` CR will the job and volumesnapshot, but will leave the backup pvc untouched.
+Deleting the `DirectoryBackup` CR will the job and volumesnapshot, but will leave the backup pvc untouched.

 Taking a DirectoryRestore does the following:
 * Creates a new 'data' pvc to hold the restored directory data